Innovative Inclusive Wedding Summit Announces Elite Sponsors

 News provided byInclusive Wedding Summit

 TEANECK, N.J., Jan.
-6, 2025 /PRNewswire/ -- Wedding marketing experts and event professionals will gather January 22, 2025 at the Hasbrouck Heights/Meadowlands Hilton in New Jersey for the groundbreaking Inclusive Wedding Summit.
+13, 2025 /PRNewswire/ -- Wedding marketing experts and event professionals will gather on January 22, 2025 at the Hasbrouck Heights/Meadowlands Hilton in New Jersey for the groundbreaking Inclusive Wedding Summit.
 The inaugural conference is backed by a coalition of sponsors dedicated to couple inclusivity and diversity.

 Co-produced by wedding industry author, educator, and consultant Brian Lawrence and show producer Brenda Ferrarini of Elegant Bridal Productions, the one-day event features nationally renowned marketing professionals and speakers who will focus on how to reach diverse wedding markets, build trusting relationships through websites and social media, and establish credibility within communities.